HepLib/heplib.github.io/install.md

 Installation of HepLib
 ======
-Note: **HepLib** uses a few external routines or libraries, one needs to install these required libraries before the installation of **HepLib**.
+Note: **HepLib** uses several external routines or libraries, one needs to install these required libraries before the installation of **HepLib**.
 An install script is provided for automatic installation of these required libraries and **HepLib** itself, one can also install the external libraries and binary programs and compile **HepLib** manually.

 Install Script (All in One)